ucfopen/lti-13-template-flask/README.md

 ```sh
 docker-compose run lti python generate_keys.py
 ```

 This script will output directions to follow to generate the Client ID and Deployment ID.
 You can find further documentation here: <https://github.com/dmitry-viskov/pylti1.3/wiki/Configure-Canvas-as-LTI-1.3-Platform>

 The LTI 1.3 Template will now be running at: <http://127.0.0.1:8000/lti13template/> and available via the course navigation from the account or course you installed the tool into.

-Special Thanks to:
+Special Thanks
 ==========================================================

 [Dmitry Viskov](https://github.com/dmitry-viskov/) for the [pylti1p3](https://github.com/dmitry-viskov/pylti1.3/) python library.